NnekaBibiana/alx-system_engineering-devops/README.md

-[master c93b030] Create a script that creates a directory named my_first_directory in the /tmp/ directory.
- 2 files changed, 2 insertions(+), 2 deletions(-)
- delete mode 100644 0x00-shell_basics/6-firstdirectoryu
+ a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.